Foreign Minister Winston Peters slams former Prime Minister Jenny Shipley after China Daily article appears

 Peters has never forgiven Shipley for sacking him as Treasurer and Deputy Prime Minister in a coalition Government in 1998.

-When asked by reporters to comment on the Peoples Daily article carrying Shipley's byline, Peters questioned her credentials to chair the China Construction Bank NZ and he referenced the BNZ crisis of the early 90s when Shipley was in Opposition.
+When asked by reporters to comment on the People's Daily article carrying Shipley's byline, Peters questioned her credentials to chair the China Construction Bank NZ and he referenced the BNZ crisis of the early 90s when Shipley was in Opposition.

 "It is actually extraordinary that some who has so little knowledge of banking, for example, should be in the second biggest bank in China," Peters said at Parliament.